New York City Boy: Critical reception

-Pop Rescue commented, "Disco comes unashamedly bursting in, with second single New York City Boy, a kind of early Your Disco Needs You, complete with camp video and men’s choruses throughout.
-The pace is fast, and I can imagine that this song attracted mixes by the bucketload."
+Pop Rescue commented, "Disco comes unashamedly bursting in, with second single 'New York City Boy', a kind of early 'Your Disco Needs You', complete with camp video and men's choruses throughout."
+Music Week described it as, "A firm return to Seventies New York disco and again firmly tongue-in-cheek, the Pet Shop Boys go Village People in the chorus to addictive effect".